 Where income is derived from contracts with customers, it is accounted for under IFRS 15.
 The GAM expands the definition of a contract to include legislation and regulations which enables an entity to receive cash or another financial asset that is not classified as a tax by the Office of National Statistics (ONS).
-As directed by the GAM, the transition to IFRS 15 in 2018/19 has been completed in accordance with paragraph C3 (b) of the Standard: applying the Standard retrospectively but recognising the cumulative effects at the date of initial application (1 April 2018).

 Revenue in respect of goods/services provided is recognised when (or as) performance obligations are satisfied by transferring promised goods/services to the customer and is measured at the amount of the transaction price allocated to those performance obligations.
-At the year end, the Trust accrues income relating to performance obligations satisfied in that year.
+At the end of the financial year, the Trust accrues income relating to performance obligations satisfied in that year.
 Where the Trust's entitlement to consideration for those goods or services is unconditional a contract receivable will be recognised.
 Where entitlement to consideration is conditional on a further factor other than the passage of time, a contract asset will be recognised.
 Where consideration received or receivable relates to a performance obligation that is to be satisfied in a future period, the income is deferred and recognised as a contract liability.